BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted at resorts and larger restaurants, always have some CFP francs (XPF) on hand for smaller markets, local snack stands, and tips.
-ATMs are available, but it's wise to withdraw a bit more than you think you'll need at once to minimize transaction fees.
+While credit cards are widely accepted at resorts and larger shops, always carry some Pacific Francs (XPF) for smaller purchases, local markets, and tips.
+ATMs are available in major towns like Maharepa, but it's wise to withdraw cash when you see one, as they can sometimes be empty.

 culture